syncfusion-content/blazor-docs/blazor/pdfviewer-2/save-pdf-file/to-azure-blob-storage.md

 ---
 layout: post
-title: Save PDF files to Azure Storage in SfPdfViewer Component | Syncfusion&reg;
+title: Save PDF files to Azure Storage in SfPdfViewer Component | Syncfusion
-description: Learn here all about how to save PDF files to Azure Blob Storage in Syncfusion&reg; Blazor SfPdfViewer component and much more details.
+description: Learn here all about how to save PDF files to Azure Blob Storage in Syncfusion Blazor SfPdfViewer component and much more details.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug